rprakashg-redhat/setup-roxctl/README.md

 # setup-roxctl
 Javascript Github action written in Typescript which can be used to download and install roxctl cli for Red Hat Advanced Cluster Security (RHACS) for kubernetes.
+Action will download platform specific version based on the runner OS and defaults to latest version if no version is specified via input.

 # Usage
 ```yaml